missionfission/business_clones/README.md

 1. Analyze why these companies became successful, was it new tech/product that didn’t exist or improvement over competitors or automation
 2. New tech possible by which change?, or change application in a niche domain, if improvement over competitors/cheaper replacement does it work??

-Using this knowledge generate business ideas : Business Idea Generator in index.html
+Using this knowledge generate business ideas :
+1. Easy Clones of Existing Businesses (Analyzes Geography and Competition)
+2. Crazy new ideas
+3. Identifying Unsolved problems/Market Need in existing businesses

+Business Idea Generator in index.html

 Run : python -m http.server 8000, application will be on localhost:8000